Shubham301099/Walmart-Sales-Analysis/README.md

 ## Learning Outcomes

 1. **Data Modeling:**
-   - Learn to create effective data models, establish relationships, and calculate measures.
+- Learn to create effective data models that facilitate meaningful analysis.
+- Acquire the skill to establish relationships between different data tables, enabling a comprehensive view of the dataset.
+- Understand how to calculate measures to derive valuable insights from the data.

 2. **Data Visualization:**
-   - Develop skills in creating compelling and interactive visualizations using Power BI.
+- Develop expertise in creating compelling and interactive visualizations using Power BI.
+- Gain hands-on experience in choosing appropriate chart types, colors, and layouts to effectively communicate insights.
+- Learn the art of visual storytelling by presenting data in an engaging and informative manner.

 3. **Report Development:**
-   - Gain expertise in report development, including layout design, data formatting, and interactive filters.
+- Develop skills in report development, including designing effective layouts for presenting insights.
+- Learn data formatting techniques to ensure clarity and coherence in the presentation of information.
+- Understand the importance of interactive filters to enhance user engagement with the reports.

 4. **Data Integration:**
+- Gain proficiency in integrating data from various sources into Power BI.
-   - Learn to integrate data from diverse sources into Power BI, utilizing Power Query for data transformation.
+- Learn to use Power Query for data transformation, ensuring data quality and relevance.

 5. **Business Solution:**
+- Develop a better understanding of how businesses, particularly retailers like Walmart, operate.
-   - Understand how businesses like Walmart operate and how data analysis supports decision-making.
+- Explore how data analysis contributes to informed decision-making within a business context.

 6. **Problem-Solving:**
-   - Acquire skills in identifying business problems and utilizing data analysis techniques, including using Power BI for sales trend analysis.
+- Acquire problem-solving skills in identifying and addressing business challenges through data analysis.
+- Gain practical experience in using Power BI for analyzing sales trends, identifying areas for improvement, and providing data-driven solutions.
 ---